joshuamkite/eks-prometheus-grafana/README.md

 # EKS with Prometheus; Grafana; Load Balancer Controller

+> [!IMPORTANT]
+> This repository has now been archived - it is not current or maintained.
+Please refer to other repos for more current code

 Deploy an EKS cluster with Terraform/Tofu and deploy Prometheus and Grafana in 2 ways: either quick and dirty using kubectl and port forwarding, or more elegantly with Helm and using Load balancer controller with IAM Roles for Service Accounts for endpoint access.